Renters Insurance: Your Questions, Answered!

 Take photos and keep receipts for a more accurate list.
 This will make proving a claim easier, and you’re more likely to get paid out the correct amount, more quickly.

-Many renters insurance policies won’t cover theft by roommates, so carefully read your policy if you live with roommates you might not know.
+Pro-tip for first time renters: Many renters insurance policies won’t cover theft by roommates, so carefully read your policy if you live with roommates you might not know.